VulcanJS/vulcan-docs/source/migration.md

 A few schema properties have been changed, and these will trigger schema errors until you update them:

-- `insertableIf` is now `insertableBy`, and takes either the name of a group or a function.
+- `insertableBy` is now `insertableBy`, and takes either the name of a group or a function.
-- `editableIf` is now `editableBy`, and takes either the name of a group or a function.
+- `editableBy` is now `editableBy`, and takes either the name of a group or a function.
 - `publish` is replaced by `viewableBy`, which works similarly to `insertableBy` and `editableBy`.
 - `join` has been replaced by `resolveAs`, which you can use to specify a GraphQL resolver for the field.